 5G Americas 5.9 GHz Comments 3.9.20 FINAL.pdf

 IEEE 802 finds a statement from 5G Americas misleading.
-5G Americas notes that Release 16 5G NR V2X has considered “support of TDM-based and FDM-based mechanisms for coexistence between LTE and NR.”
-It is important for the Commission to understand that LTE V2X (Release 14) and 5G NR V2X (Release 16) will not coexist in the same channel.
+5G Americas notes that Release 16 5G NR V2X has considered “support of … mechanisms for coexistence between LTE and NR.”
+It is important to understand that LTE V2X (Release 14) and 5G NR V2X (Release 16) will not coexist in the same channel.
 3GPP’s consideration is only for coexistence in adjacent channels.

 }} 16mar: a leading sentence is requested to set this up. member will provide for review.